Model-free Optimization and Experimental Validation of RIS-assisted Wireless Communications under Rich Multipath Fading: Numerical and Experimental Results

-All experiments are conducted in the static reverberation chamber which provides a multipath fading environment as shown in Fig. \ref{sys_model}.
-The BS and the UE are modeled and implemented by the Universal Software Radio Peripheral X310 devices.
-Four RIS devices from Greenerwave are used in the experiments, and each RIS has 76 configurable elements, so in total 304 elements.

-Unless otherwise stated, for both simulations and experiments, $M = 1$, $N = 304$, $T = 15$, $K = 100$, $\beta = 0.1$ and the transmit gain of 10 dB are adopted for performance evaluations, and the average SNR is given by 500 collected SNR values in the following results.
-The proposed CE algorithm is compared with the following benchmarks: \begin{itemize} \item \textbf{Simulated annealing (SA)} \cite{rutenbar1989simulated}: This method is a classic technique for combinatorial optimization problems using MC sampling. \item \textbf{Metropolis–Hastings (MH)} \cite{hastings1970monte}: This method is similar to the SA algorithm.
-The main difference between these two algorithms is the probability to accept the new sample. \item \textbf{Without RIS}: The performance is evaluated in this scenario as a lower bound. \end{itemize}
+This section provides both numerical and experimental evaluations for the proposed CE algorithm in RIS-aided wireless networks.
+Unless otherwise stated, for both simulations and experiments, $M = 2$, $N = 152$, $T = 15$, $K = 100$, $\varphi = 0.1$ and the transmit gain of 10 dB are adopted for performance evaluations, and the average SNR is given by 1000 collected SNR values in the following results.
+The proposed CE algorithm is compared with the following benchmarks: \begin{itemize} \item \textbf{SA} \cite{mohammed2022reconfigurable}: This method mainly relies on the MC sampling, where the initial temperature and the final temperature are set to be 100 and $10^{-8}$, respectively, and the cooling rate is set to be 0.995. \item \textbf{MH} \cite{deng2021metropolis}: In addition to the MC random sampling, this method adopts an acceptance ratio between the SNRs achieved by the new sample and the current sample to decide whether to accept or reject the new candidate. \item \textbf{Conditional Sample Mean (CSM)} \cite{ren2022configuring}: This method depends on the average performance of a large number of random samples conditioned on each phase shift of each RIS element. \item \textbf{Without RIS}: This scenario acts as a lower bound. \end{itemize}

-The CE algorithm has $T$ iterations with $K$ random samples per iteration, while the SA and MH benchmarks have only one loop.
-For fair comparisons, they will have $TK$ iterations.
-In the following results, they are uniformly called $T$ iterations.
+For fair comparisons, the CE algorithm that has $T$ iterations with $K$ random samples per iteration is equivalent to the benchmarks with $TK$ samples, and they are uniformly called $T$ iterations in the following sections.

-Note that the simulations are performed based on the channel model and other settings introduced in Section IV-A. However, the channel model of the experiments in the RC is unknown.
+Note that the simulations are performed based on the Ricean channel model introduced in Section IV-A. For experiments, the channel in the RC is a general Ricean channel emulating the scenario in simulations.